Luther Stickell: Mission: Impossible III

-In Mission: Impossible III, Luther reunites with a semi-retired (and about-to-be-married) Ethan Hunt to help rescue Ethan's kidnapped protégé, Lindsay Farris.
+In Mission: Impossible III, Luther reunites with a semi-retired and engaged Ethan Hunt to help rescue Ethan's kidnapped protégé, Lindsay Farris.
 Along with being Ethan's usual "second set of eyes" and manning his routes through the building from a van, Luther also activates and utilizes remote-controlled sentry machine guns in order to cause chaos and confusion so that Ethan does not have to bother taking out several armed and alert men under pressure.
+He asks Ethan about Julia during the operation, to which Ethan jokingly declines answering.
 Despite the team's effort, Farris dies from a small explosive device that was implanted in her head.
-As the mission was not authorized by Director Brassell (portrayed by Laurence Fishburne), Brassell comes down hard on the team.
-Afterwards, Ethan comes across a microdot that was sent to him by Farris before her untimely death.
+Afterwards, Ethan comes across a microdot that was sent to him by Farris before her death.
 He immediately consults Luther about it but Luther finds that the microdot contains nothing, much to Ethan's dismay.
 Luther gently prods Ethan for reasons why Farris would send Ethan a blank microdot, let alone anything at all, eventually implying that Ethan slept with Lindsay.
 Nonetheless, Luther continues to be of assistance to Ethan, helping him abduct the man responsible for kidnapping Lindsay, an illegal arms dealer named Owen Davian.
 On top of providing his usual computer navigation, Luther also assists Ethan by providing him with a pull-away mask and specially-encoded voice patch so that Ethan can imitate Davian.
 On their way to bring Davian to authorities, Luther finds out that the microdot Farris sent was not blank but that the data was merely hidden and encrypted.
 The "data" is in the form of a video file shot by Lindsay in which she tells Ethan that she has found out that Brassell is a mole and has been leaking IMF data to Davian.
 Things take a turn for the worse when the convoy is attacked, Davian gets rescued, Ethan's fiancée is nabbed by Davian's men and Ethan and Luther are briefly separated when the CIA, believing that Ethan is the one who was behind the attack, apprehend him.
 Luther is reunited with Ethan in Shanghai after Musgrave allows him to escape and, once again, becomes his eyes, helping him to steal the "Rabbit's Foot", and escape the building in one piece, musing, "Langley was a cakewalk compared to this."
 However, that is the extent of Luther's help as Ethan is instructed to bring the Rabbit's Foot to Davian alone.
 He does not meet with Ethan again until the mission is over and everything is settled.
+He, along with the other members of the mission, cheer for Ethan and Julia as they leave for their honeymoon.

-It is revealed in later film Fallout that after Ethan and Julia fake her death, Luther is responsible for teaching Julia how to be a 'ghost': to disappear and avoid being hunted by anyone looking to use her against Ethan.
+It is revealed in the later film Fallout that after Ethan and Julia fake her death, Luther is responsible for teaching Julia how to be a 'ghost': to disappear and avoid being hunted by anyone looking to use her against Ethan.